ding-09/dentical-api/README.md

-# Dental API
+# Dentical
-An API service that helps people find local dentists who accept medi-cal/denti-cal insurance
+A REST API